poppy-project/poppy-docs/index.rst

 Welcome to Poppy Project's documentation!
 #################################

-Introducing the Poppy project and the Poppy creatures
+Introducing the Poppy Project and the Poppy Creatures
 ============================================

 .. toctree::